Skip to content

 ISF (ISF): Insulin Sensitivity Factor; how many points your blood sugar will drop for each unit of insulin; sometimes called Correction Factor

-Issue (Issue): On github - a formal method to report a problem, either code behavior or documentation
+Issue (Issue): On GitHub - a formal method to report a problem, either code behavior or documentation

 JSON (JSON): JavaScript Object Notation; a standard data interchange format that is text-based and human readable